Mehdi Abeid: Al-Nasr

+İstanbul Başakşehir

+On July 10, 2023, he signed a 2+1 year contract with Süper Lig club İstanbul Başakşehir.

+Al-Raed

+On 25 August 2024, Abeid joined Saudi Arabian club Al-Raed.

 International career

 In 2009, Abeid was a member of the France national under-17 team at the 2009 UEFA European Under-17 Championship in Germany.
 He played in all three of France's group games, starting two of them.
-He has also been capped at under-16 and under-18 level.
+He has also been capped at the under-16 and under-18 levels.

 In September 2011, Abeid said that he was considering an offer to switch allegiance and represent Algeria at under-23 level.
 On 30 September, sports daily Le Buteur announced that Abeid had spoken to Algeria's under-23 coach Azzedine Aït Djoudi and confirmed that he would be joining the team for a training camp in October.
 On 8 October, he started for the team in a friendly against USM Alger.
 On 13 November, he made his official debut as a starter in a 2–0 win against South Africa.
 On 16 November, he was selected as part of Algeria's squad for the 2011 CAF U-23 Championship in Morocco.

 In November 2014, Abeid received his first international call-up to the senior team for the 2015 Africa Cup of Nations qualifiers against Ethiopia and Mali.
 A fractured toe ruled him out of selection for both games.
 In June 2015, he made his full international debut, coming on as a substitute for the last 5 minutes of a 2017 Africa Cup of Nations qualifier against Seychelles.